isahilsachdev/ECom-ReactJS/README.md

 * Would have added loading and a loader.
 * Better management of tools or Implementation of state management tools if needed.
 * Would have added a checkout experience using test payments with some tools like Stripe.
+* Delete option for removing items from cart and Delete All to clear cart
+* User Authencation, SignIn/ SignUp for differentiating users.